vaadin/hackathon-24-2/README.md

 - Added sub-items in SideNav
 - Tested Sidenav "active" state when using RouteAlias and root path, which historically didn't work properly.
 - Tested a way to make SideNavItem not collapsible, created feature request https://github.com/vaadin/flow-components/issues/5578
+- Tested Appsec-kit and found a buga-bug
+- Tested hilla-react and flow compatability

 ![img_2.png](img_2.png)
 ![img.png](img.png)